Nobody's Business (song): Composition and lyrical interpretation

-"Nobody's Business" is a House, disco-pop, pop and R&B-funk song with a length of three minutes and thirty-six seconds.
+"Nobody's Business" is a house, disco-pop, pop and R&B-funk song with a length of three minutes and thirty-six seconds.
 Smokey D. Fontaine of The Urban Daily described it as "a perfect blend of R&B soul and pop feel-good with an irresistible sing-in-the-shower falsetto hook."
-The track contains interpolation from the composition "The Way You Make Me Feel" (1987) as written and performed by Michael Jackson.
+The track contains an interpolation of Michael Jackson's 1987 single "The Way You Make Me Feel".
 Additionally, it has disco-driven influences and "funkified" upbeat tempo.
 Greg Kot of Chicago Tribune wrote that "Nobody's Business" mixes Chicago stepping and house styles and features strings, piano, and a four-on-the-floor kick drum.
-Billboards magazine stuff described it as a "wonderfully catchy throwback to early-90s club music", while according to Dan Martin of NME is a swinging summer jam.
+Billboard staff described it as a "wonderfully catchy throwback to early-90s club music", while according to Dan Martin of NME is a swinging summer jam.
 Writing for The New York Times, Jon Caramanica stated that "Nobody's Business" is gelatinous, smooth, and carefree.